-- be in writing; - be given to the Chief Executive Officer no later than 10.00am on the day of the advertised date of that meeting; and - specify the reasons why the Councillor cannot reasonably participate physically in the meeting in person or does not wish to attend the Council meeting in person.
+- be in writing; - be given to the Chief Executive Officer no later than 10.00am on the day of the advertised date of that meeting; and

 The Chief Executive Officer must, if notified by the Councillor, keep the submitted grounds for the request notification confidential.
 Subject to this rule, the Chief Executive Officer must ensure that any notification received in accordance with this rule and any other request received from a Councillor to attend by electronic means is made known at the commencement of the relevant meeting.